djhunt-ibm/agentic-ai-client-bootcamp/usecases/autoclaim-insurance/assets/hands_on_lab_autoclaim_insurance.md

      <img width="1000" alt="image" src="./screenshots_hands_on_lab/cp-flow-4-new.png">

-  5) You should see an update confirmation
+  Step 5.
+You should see an update confirmation

      <img width="1000" alt="image" src="./screenshots_hands_on_lab/cp-flow-5-new.png">